Testing for differential abundance in compositional counts data, with application to microbiome studies: Further examination of the reference selection procedure

-In order to examine the validity of the reference selection method presented in \cref{subsec:choosing_reference}, we conduct a simulation study using the proposed RVP.
-If the reference selection method of \cref{subsec:choosing_reference} is valid, the probability of the RVP to reject its null hypothesis should match the nominal Type I error rate used for testing.
-A higher probability to reject the RVP's null hypothesis indicates a problem in the reference selection procedure, since the reference set of taxa is not free of signal.
-For a given simulation setting, e.g. case 2 from \cref{subsec:sim_gut}, we sample $210$ datasets.
-For each sampled dataset, we select references according to the method presented in \cref{subsec:choosing_reference} with $S_{crit}=1.3$.
+In order to examine the validity of this procedure, we conduct a simulation study.
+If the proposed RVP is valid, and no differentially abundant taxa have entered the reference set, the probability of the RVP to reject its null hypothesis should match the nominal Type I error rate used for testing.
+A higher probability to reject the RVP's null hypothesis indicates a problem in the proposed procedure.
+For a given simulation setting, e.g. case 1 from \S~\ref{subsec:sim_multinom}, we sample $1000$ datasets.
+For each sampled dataset, we select references according to the method presented in \S~\ref{subsec:choosing_reference} with $S_{crit}=1.3$.
 We carry out the reference validation procedure suggested above, for all data realizations in which the reference set of taxa contains no differentially abundant taxa.
 As a multivariate test for equality of distributions, we use several options for each sampled data set: the HHG test of \citet{heller2012consistent}, the PERMANOVA test of \citet{anderson2001new}, and the DISCO test of \citet{rizzo2010disco}.
 As a distance metric to be used by the suggested tests, we use the L2 and L1 distances and the Bray-Curtis dissimilarity metric.
 Overall, 9 variations of the above procedure are considered.
 Multivariate tests are performed at level $\alpha=0.1$.
-For this simulation study, we considered only the settings whose effect size was either the smallest or the largest in the respective subsection, specifically: simulation cases 2, 3, 10, 11 from \cref{subsec:sim_gut}, and simulation cases 1, 5, 6, 10 from \cref{subsec:sim_multinom}.
-The simulation settings of \cref{subsec:sim_nocomp} have a non-zero chance for selecting a reference set with a single taxon.
+For this simulation study, we considered only the settings whose effect size was either the smallest or the largest in the respective subsection, specifically: simulation cases from \S~\ref{subsec:sim_gut} with $\lambda_{effect}\in\{0.5,3.0\}$, and simulation cases 1, 5, 6, 10 from \S~\ref{subsec:sim_multinom}.
+The simulation settings of \S~\ref{subsec:sim_nocomp} have a non-zero chance for selecting a reference set with a single taxon.
 For a reference set of taxa comprised of a single taxon, the RVP cannot be carried out.
-Hence, the settings of \cref{subsec:sim_nocomp} are excluded from this simulation study.
+Hence, the settings of \S~\ref{subsec:sim_nocomp} are excluded from this simulation study.